 Follow good event planning practices.
 Any locations that you need people to show up at should be secured and communicated ahead of time.
 There should be a sign on the door to indicate to students that they have arrived at the correct room.
 If you’re planning on moving students from one place to another, your travel logistics need to be in order.
 Additionally, if you have a schedule of events for your initiation, these should be printed and given to your new members.
 The schedule should have a location and time at least.
 If it wouldn’t hurt the surprise of the event, a short description for each activity is also a nice touch.

 Now, I’m going to introduce you to my favored approach to initiation.
 I call it the camp counselor approach.
 The camp counselor approach uses a broad array of team building exercises to incrementally increase members’ investment to accomplish more difficult tasks.
-In essence, you’re building trust in an accelerated manner that would much longer under normal circumstances.
+In essence, you’re building trust in an accelerated manner that would take much longer under normal circumstances.
 The more your teammates trust each other, the more likely they’ll be willing to work together and express vulnerability.
 Think of each person as a piece of a puzzle that is able to hide his or her crevices.
 If no one is willing to reveal their crevice, then the puzzle cannot be complete.
 But if people are willing to trust others and show off their strengths and weaknesses then the actual piece comes to light and you can build the entire puzzle.
 Therefore, your exercises need to start with activities that require low levels of trust and build up to activities that require high levels of trust.
 Do not jump the gun!
 Patience is the call of the day.
-If you advance too quickly, you’ll likely make some members uncomfortable which in turn will cause the group to fail which in turn will decrease the overall level of trust.
+If you advance too quickly, you’ll likely make some members uncomfortable which in turn will cause the group to fail thus decreasing the overall level of trust.
 However, don’t be afraid to push the envelope either.
 Move too slowly, and your members will get bored and lose investment in the process.